 As one of the leading and most innovative cancer care facilities in the country, the Institute operates within a unique model of care that provides diverse communities access to world class care, close to home.
 This academic hybrid model combines two important bodies of work – academics and oncology research – with compassionate, community-based cancer care.
 Levine Cancer Institute has been recognized by US News and World Report as one of the top 50 cancer centers in the country.
 Learn more here.

-In 2019, Atrium Health’s Levine Cancer Institute opened the newest addition to the world- renowned cancer institute: Levine Cancer Institute II (LCI II).
+In 2019, Atrium Health’s Levine Cancer Institute opened an addition to the world- renowned cancer institute: Levine Cancer Institute II (LCI II).
 LCI II includes nearly 31,000 square feet dedicated to research which will allows for centralized oncology and hematology research as Levine Cancer Institute continued to invest in the development of clinical trials and other research to make it easier and more convenient for patients to access to groundbreaking therapies.
 Multi-site Phase 1 clinical trials unit provides access to the newest, most innovative therapies and cancer treatment options available.

 Meet the Physician Researchers of Levine Cancer Institute